 If the GPA for your major is higher than your overall GPA, put that on your resume instead.
 Just be sure to make the distinction clear by listing it as your “major GPA.”
 If both numbers are impressive, you can include two GPAs on your resume.

-It’s worth listing any awards, academic honors (such as graduating summa cum laude), or accomplishments on your resume that you achieved alongside your GPA.
+It’s worth listing any awards, accomplishments, or academic honors like cum laude on your resume that you achieved alongside your GPA.
 Place these under your education section below your GPA, college name, and degree.

 Examples of how to include GPA on your resume